CJMonahann/Find-a-Fragrance/README.md

 Each fragrance in our database has a precomputed embedding, generated from its **description**, **notes**, and **accords**.

 ### 📐 3.
 Semantic Similarity Search
-We use **cosine similarity** to compare the user’s embedding against every stored fragrance vector.
+**Cosine similarity** is used to compare the user’s embedding against every stored fragrance vector.

 ### 🏆 4.
 Ranking & Recommendations
 The top matches are returned based on highest similarity — with the option to include filters like price, gender, or season.